 Oral health for adults in care homes

-In July, the National Institute for Health and Care Excellence (NICE) published guidance on oral health (see www.nice.org.uk/guidance/ng48 ).
-It called for access to dental treatments to be given the same priority as general health for all adults in care homes.
+In July, the National Institute for Health and Care Excellence published guidance calling for oral health and access to dental treatments to be given the same priority as general health for all adults in care homes.
+The guideline includes recommendations on improving and maintaining residents’ day-to-day oral health...

 Want to read more?